apache/mxnet/example/extensions/lib_subgraph/README.md

                                    std::string>& options)

 * [REGISTER_PARTITIONER(my_part_name)](./subgraph_lib.cc#L238):
     * This macro registers the custom partitioner and its properties to MXNet by its name.
 Notice that a partitioner can have multiple partitioning strategies.
 This enables multiple *passes* to be run in a single partitioning call from the user.
 The first argument to `addStrategy` is a user-specified name.
 The second argument is the `supportedOps` function.
 The third argument is the name of the subgraph operator to create for each subgraph created during partitioning (see below for more info about subgraph operators).
 The `setAcceptSubgraph` API registers a callback function that is called for each subgraph created during partitioning (more on this below).
-Notice that the first argument to this function is the strategy to associate with and the second argument is the `acceptSubgraph`.
+Notice that the first argument to this function is the strategy to associate with and the second argument is the `acceptSubgraph` function.

             REGISTER_PARTITIONER(my_part_name)
             .addStrategy("strategy1",